bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-06-14-ama-gloria.md

+---
+layout: post
+title: Àma Gloria
+published: true
+date: 2024-06-14
+readtime: true
+categories: ['NEW RELEASES']
+tags: [Drama]
+metadata: 'France 2023, 84 mins<br> Director: Marie Amachoukeli'
+pdf: '2024-06-14-ama-gloria.pdf'
+---

 **Marie Amachoukeli on ‘Àma Gloria’**
 In Marie Amachoukeli’s bittersweet coming-of-age drama _Àma Gloria_, Cléo (an extraordinary six-year-old, Louise Mauroy-Panzani) leaves France to spend a sun-drenched summer in Cape Verde, where she visits her former nanny, Gloria (Ilça Moreno Zego).
 Living in Gloria’s hometown alongside her family, Cléo jealously discovers that she isn’t the only child who Gloria cherishes.
-While the film is exquisitely tender and shot with an enthralling tactility, over a brisk 83 minutes, it’s also awake to the social circumstances that have shaped the intricate, and somewhat taboo, love between its main characters.
+While the film is exquisitely tender and shot with an enthralling tactility, over a brisk 84 minutes, it’s also awake to the social circumstances that have shaped the intricate, and somewhat taboo, love between its main characters.
 Amachoukeli, in her first solo feature, empathetically captures both the passions and politics of this unique bond.

 _Your family employed a nanny while you were growing up.
 What do you remember most about her?_